 For the cell phone conversation scene between Neo and Morpheus in the MetaCortex office Keanu Reeves actually climbed up the window, which was 34 floors up, without a stuntman.
 Keanu is one of a handful of action stars who generally opt to do their own stunts, but he does occasionally allow a stunt double.

 In the last scene of The Matrix Revolutions, the bench the Oracle sits on has a small metal dedication plate on it that reads "in Memory of Thomas Anderson."
 Thomas Anderson is Neo's given name.

 In The Matrix Revolutions many of the "raindrops" in the final fight between Neo and Smith are actually single lines of Matrix code, similar to those on displays seen in the "real world" throughout the trilogy.

-In Greek mythology Morpheus is the god of dreams.
+In Greek mythology, Morpheus is the god of dreams.
 This is somewhat ironic considering Morpheus's role in the films is to awaken people from their dream states to reality.
 That's not Morpheus's only connection to the distant past - his ship's name, Nebuchadnezzar, comes from the bible, as well.